 - 1. A pharmacist and a practitioner or other authorized person as found in the definition of "collaborative agreement" in §54.1-3300 may enter into a collaborative practice agreement.
 Such agreement is not executed for each patient, but rather serves as a general agreement between the pharmacist and practitioner for how a pharmacist may implement, modify, continue, or discontinue drug therapy; order laboratory tests; or complete other patient care management measures related to monitoring or improving the outcomes of drug or device therapy. - 2.
 The agreement may only be implemented for an individual patient pursuant to an order from the practitioner for that patient. - 3.
-Documented informed consent must then be obtained from the patient by the practitioner who authorizes the patient to participate in the agreement or by the pharmacist who is also a party to the agreement.
+A patient who meets the criteria for inclusion in the category of patients whose care is subject to a collaborative agreement but who chooses to not participate in a collaborative procedure must notify the prescriber of his/her refusal to participate in such collaborative procedure.